CS3733-C23-Team-B/CS3733-C23-Team-B-Prototype-2/README.md

 # Instructional:

-<br>Sanitation Service - on the home page, click the Sanitation Service Navigation Button to visit the page.
+<br>Sanitation Service - on the home page, click the Sanitation Service Navigation Button to visit the page and fill out the fields to request.
-<br>Patient Transportation Service - on the home page, click the Transportation Service
+<br>Patient Transportation Service - on the home page, click the Transportation Service to visit the page and fill out the field to request.
+<br>Service Request - on the home page, click the request button to see all of the request's status.
 <br>Database Integration - on the home page, click the Database Navigation Button to visit the page.
 <br>Pathfinding Integration - on the home page, click the Pathfinding Navigation Button to visit the page.
 <br>Exit Application- on any of the navigation pages, click the Profile Icon Navigation Button and then the Exit Application button to Exit Application.
 <br>
 <br>Depth First Search - Navigate to the pathfinding page by clicking the Pathfinding navigation button.
 Then select a starting node and ending node from the dropdowns.
 Then generate a path by clicking the Find Shortest Path Button.
 <br>
-<br>View all nodes - Navigate to the database page by clicking on the Database navigation button.
-Then click on Query Nodes to view the nodes
+<br>View all nodes and edges - Navigate to the database page by clicking on the Database navigation button to visit the page with all of the nodes and edges.
-<br>View all Edges - Navigate to the database page by clicking on the Database navigation button.
-Then click on Query Edges to view the nodes
-<br>Update node coordinates- Navigate to the database page by clicking on the Database navigation button.
+<br>Update node coordinates (need to fix this)- Navigate to the pathfinding page by clicking on the pathfinding navigation button.
 Then select a node from the dropdown
 and enter new x and y coordinates in the text fields.
 Click Submit change button to update the node coordinates.
-<br>Update node Coordinates- Navigate to the database page by clicking on the Database navigation button.
-Then select a node from the dropdown
-and enter new location in the location text field.
-Click submit change button to update the node coordinates.
 <br>Sanitation Service Help Page- Click help button on Sanitation Service page to get to the Sanitation Help Page
 <br>Patient Transportation Help Page- Scroll down on Patient transportation Help page, Click help button on Patient Transportation Page to get to Transportation Help Page